The Georgia Capitol Museum

 The Museum seeks to preserve and interpret the history of the Georgia Capitol itself as well as the events that have taken place within its walls.
 To carry out this purpose, the Museum collects, maintains, and exhibits significant artifacts, including historic flags and works of art, within the State Capitol.

-The museum is free and a great compliment to a guided/self-guided tour.
+The museum is free and a great complement to a guided/self-guided tour.
 It is also a wonderful opportunity to introduce our youngest visitors to Georgia.

 While most of the exhibits are located on the fourth floor, exhibits, memorials, and artwork can be found throughout the building highlighting Georgia’s history.
 The Fun with Miss Freedom activity provides a focused tour of the museum’s exhibits.